isomerpages/moe-kuochuansec/_community/Alumni/KCPSA Homecoming Dinner 2026 | Register Now.md

 <div class="isomer-card-body">
 <div class="isomer-card-title">Walk the same corridors.
 Sit in the same hall.
 Find the people you grew
 up with.</div>
+<div class="isomer-card-description">Venue KCPSS School Hall 10 Bishan Street 13, Singapore 579795 Nearest
+MRT Bishan .
+Limited on-site parking, details on registration As the event is on school grounds, no alcohol and no smoking are permitted.</div>
 </div>
 </div>
 </div>